Frequently asked questions

 Most frequent questions and answers

 Where do I get my bike?

 You can get your bike in a few different ways.
-You can either pick up your bikes from our office, we’ll deliver them to you for a fee, or if you book a tour of course we’ll meet you with the bikes.
+You can either pick up your bikes from our office, at Eddie’s Cafe at Apgar Village in Glacier National Park, or we’ll deliver them to you for a fee, or if you book a tour of course we’ll meet you with the bikes.